Skip to content

 • Crypto-asset service providers (CASPs)

-• Notaries, lawyers, real-estate professionals — when handling regulated transactions
+• Notaries, lawyers and real-estate professionals when handling regulated transactions

 3. The four reporting tracks

-SEPBLAC compliance breaks into four distinct streams of data:
+SEPBLAC compliance breaks into four distinct data streams:

-1. Suspicious-activity reports (SARs) — the comunicación por indicio: event-driven, filed when there is a reasonable suspicion of money-laundering or terrorism-financing.
-More on how to file a SAR in Spain.
+1. Suspicious-activity reporting — the event-driven comunicación por indicio, filed when there is reasonable suspicion of money laundering or terrorism financing, plus the structured mule-account aggregated reporting for confirmed typologies.
+How to file a SAR in Spain.

-2. Systematic monthly reporting (DMO) — the Declaración Mensual de Operaciones: scheduled disclosure of operations defined in Article 20 of Ley 10/2010.
+2. Systematic monthly reporting (DMO) — the Declaración Mensual de Operaciones: scheduled disclosure of the operation categories defined by the framework, filed monthly (or as a negative declaration where nothing is reportable).
 More on the DMO.

-3. Financial-ownership file feed (FTF) — the Fichero de Titularidades Financieras: a register of accounts, safe-deposit boxes and authorised representatives, queried by tax and law-enforcement agencies.
+3. Financial-ownership file feed (FTF) — the Fichero de Titularidades Financieras: a monthly feed of account openings, closures and authorised-representative changes into a central register queried by tax and law-enforcement agencies.
 More on the FTF.

-4. Risk-based self-assessments and on-site inspections.
-Periodic submission of internal risk assessments, plus reactive responses to SEPBLAC’s requerimientos when an inspection is opened.
+4. Self-assessments and inspections — periodic internal risk assessments, plus reactive responses to SEPBLAC’s requerimientos (formal information requests) and on-site inspections.

 4. How submissions are technically made